Joseph James DeAngelo: Investigation

 Before officially connecting the Original Night Stalker to the East Area Rapist in 2001, some law-enforcement officials (particularly from the Sacramento County Sheriff's Department) sought to link the Goleta cases as well.
 The links were primarily due to similarities in modus operandi.
 One of the already-linked Original Night Stalker double murders occurred in Ventura, 40 mi southeast of Goleta; and the remaining murders were committed in Orange County, an additional 90 mi southeast.
 In 2001, several rapes in Contra Costa County believed to have been committed by the East Area Rapist were linked by DNA to the Smith, Harrington, Witthuhn, and Cruz murders.
 A decade later, DNA evidence indicated that the Domingo–Sanchez murders were also committed by the East Area Rapist (also identified as the Golden State Killer).

 On June 15, 2016, the FBI released further information related to the crimes, including new composite sketches and crime details; a $50,000 reward was also announced.
 The initiative included a national database to support law enforcement's investigating of the crimes and to handle tips and information.

+Identification of DeAngelo began in December 2017 by officials, led by detective Paul Holes and FBI lawyer Steve Kramer.
+They hit a roadblock when then District Attorney Tony Rackauckas rejected their request for a DNA sample, directing the Irvine PD to not release the sample.
+A pristine sample from the Smith murder was taken from a duplicate rape kit, something uniquely done by Ventura's medical examiner.
+Once they uploaded the killer's DNA profile from a Ventura County rape kit to the personal genomics website GEDmatch.
+The website identified 10 to 20 people who had the same great-great-great-grandparents as the Golden State Killer; a team of five investigators working with genealogist Barbara Rae-Venter used this list to construct a large family tree.
+From this tree, they established two suspects; one was ruled out by a relative's DNA test, leaving DeAngelo the main suspect.

 Eventually, "through the use of genetic genealogy searching on GEDmatch, investigators identified distant relatives of DeAngelo—including family members directly related to his great-great-great-great grandfather dating back to the 1800s.
 Based on this information, investigators built about 25 different family trees.
 The tree that eventually linked to [DeAngelo] alone contained approximately 1,000 people.
 Over the course of a few months, investigators used other clues like age, sex, and place of residence to rule out suspects populating these trees, eliminating suspects one by one until only DeAngelo remained."

-Identification of DeAngelo began in December 2017 when officials, led by detective Paul Holes and FBI lawyer Steve Kramer, uploaded the killer's DNA profile from a Ventura County rape kit to the personal genomics website GEDmatch.
-The website identified 10 to 20 people who had the same great-great-great-grandparents as the Golden State Killer; a team of five investigators working with genealogist Barbara Rae-Venter used this list to construct a large family tree.
-From this tree, they established two suspects; one was ruled out by a relative's DNA test, leaving DeAngelo the main suspect.

 On April 18, 2018, a DNA sample was surreptitiously collected from the door handle of DeAngelo's car; another sample was later collected from a tissue found in DeAngelo's curbside garbage can.
 Both were matched to samples associated with Golden State Killer crimes.
 Since DeAngelo's arrest, some commentators have raised concerns about the ethics of the secondary use of personally identifiable information.
 During the investigation, several people were considered and later eliminated as suspects: